yzhilong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new game entry.
-2. GameBook adds in the new entry and displays a success message.
+2. GameBook adds in the new entry and displays a success message, along with any accompanying warnings.

    Use case ends.